serverlessworkflow/specification/specification.md

 would set the value of `phoneNums` to `2`.

-As previously mentioned, expressions are evaluated against the subset of data that can see.
+As previously mentioned, expressions are evaluated against certain subsets of data.
 For example the `parameters` param of the [functionRef definition](#FunctionRef-Definition) can evaluate expressions only against the data that is available to the [action](#Action-Definition) it belongs to.
 One thing to note here are the top-level [workflow definition](#Workflow-Definition) parameters.
-Expressions defined in them can only be evaluated against the initial [workflow data input](#Workflow-Data-Input) JSON.
+Expressions defined in them can only be evaluated against the initial [workflow data input](#Workflow-Data-Input).

 For example let's say that we have a workflow data input of:

 ```json